Nick Kaldas: Honours and awards

 In addition to awards under the Australian Honours and Awards framework, he also holds a range of internal New South Wales Police Force awards, namely: NSW Police Commissioners Commendation and 3 clasps, NSW Police Medal with 1st, 2nd, 3rd & 4th clasps; NSWPF Commissioners Unit Citation & star, NSWPF Commissioners Olympic Citation and NSWPF Commissioners Sesquicenten±ary Citation.

 Operation Prospect

 In 2012 a controversy developed involving Kaldas and his fellow Special Operations Police Deputy Commissioner Catherine Burn.
 This became known as Operation Prospect.
 The controversy raised concerns regarding the Surveillance Devices Act 2007 (NSW).
 An Ombudsman's report on Prospect was announced in October 2012, and was expected to be completed in six months.
 As of June 2015 the investigation was still ongoing, though the final hearings were completed on 31 March 2015.
-The report will be tabled in New South Wales Parliament at the first available opportunity.
+The Acting NSW Ombudsman, John McMillan's, report to Parliament was tabled on 20 December 2016.